helioauth/passkeys-api/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these simple steps.

 ### Prerequisites

  * Java 22
  * Maven
- * Docker (or similar) for local PostgreSQL instance
+ * Docker (or similar) for a local PostgreSQL instance

 ### Installation